Assisted Pedal Cycles. Converting an existing bike using the

 the motor output is only 250 W, and the bike brakes can easily absorb

 the small burst of surplus energy.

-that when several people ride close together, there is a serious need
+that when several people ride close together, there is a definite need

 large battery is already available.
-When that matter is resolved, the
+In resolving that matter, the